BestTimesToVisit.com Logo

 transport

 Get an EZ-Link card or Singapore Tourist Pass for seamless travel on the MRT (Mass Rapid Transit) and buses.
-You can tap in and out easily, and it's way more convenient than buying single tickets, especially if you plan on exploring multiple areas in a day.
-Top it up at any MRT station's self-service machine.
+You can tap in and out easily, saving you the hassle of buying tickets each time, and it's much cheaper than single fares.

 food